Concrete driveways cost around $4,000. However, some homeowners pay as little as $3,200 — or as much as $5,250-$15,000.

 The cost of your concrete driveway will partially depend on the amount of surface preparation needed.
 If your remodeling project involves the installation of a new concrete driveway from scratch, the path of the new driveway will have to be cleared of any trees or bushes.
 The contractor will then need to level the surface by excavation and remove the topsoil.

-Most excavators charge $30 to $50 per hour, on average, nationwide.
-Removing tree stumps can cost anywhere from $50 to $350 per stump or about $2 to $3 per inch of diameter.
-Grading contractors typically charge $50 to $70 per hour, and total costs for a grading job can range from a few hundred dollars to a few thousand.
+Most excavators charge $30-$50 per hour, on average, nationwide.
+Removing tree stumps can cost anywhere from $200-$300 per stump or about $2-$3 per inch of diameter.
+Grading contractors typically charge $40-$180 per hour, and total costs for a grading job can range from a few hundred dollars to a few thousand dollars.